All Episodes

 And he's weighing his options with great weight.

-He's waiting to determine all factors before providing his all-important support, or perhaps his crucial decline of support.
+He's waiting to determine all factors before providing his all-important support or perhaps his crucial decline of support.

-Mr. Cooper wasn't finished with him and said, so you, Governor Kasich, of the remarkable story from Ohio, you're not ironclad, standing by the initial pledge to support whoever the nominee is.
+He said, so you, Governor Kasich, of the remarkable story from Ohio, you're not ironclad, standing by the initial pledge to support whoever the nominee is.

 Am I hearing you correctly, sir?

-You know, frankly, all of us shouldn't even have answered that question, but it was the first debate, and you know, what the heck.
+You know, frankly, all of us shouldn't even have answered that question, but it was the first debate.

-Sometimes you answer questions, you ought to just say I'm not answering it.
+Sometimes you answer questions, you ought to just say, I'm not answering it.

-I gotta see what happens.
+I've got to see what happens.

-If the nominee Is somebody that I think is really hurting the country and dividing the country.
+If the nominee is somebody that I think is really hurting the country and dividing the country, I can't stand behind them.

-The end result here is that uh they all backed away from their pledge to support the nominee.
+The end result here is that they all backed away from their pledge to support the nominee.

 That's basically it, right?